 - This appliance is only for use with the type of gas indicated on the rating plate.
 This appliance is not convertible for use with other gases. - Do not place propane/LP supply tank(s) inside any structure.
-Locate propane/LP supply tank(s) outdoors. - 3.
-This heater shall not be installed in a bedroom or bathroom. - 4.
-If you smell gas - shut off gas supply - · do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - This heater needs fresh, outside air ventilation to run properly.
+Locate propane/LP supply tank(s) outdoors (propane/LP models only). - 3.
+If you smell gas - · shut off gas supply - · do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - This heater shall not be installed in a bedroom or bathroom. - This heater needs fresh, outside air ventilation to run properly.
 This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the heater if not enough fresh air is available.
 See Air for Combustion and Ventilation, page 5. - Keep all air openings in front and bottom of heater clear and free of debris.
 This will insure enough air for proper combustion. - If heater shuts off, do not relight until you provide fresh, outside air.
 If heater keeps shutting off, have it serviced. - 8.
-Do not run heater - where flammable liquids or vapors are used or stored - · under dusty conditions - Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 10.
-Do not use heater if any part has been under water.
+Do not run heater - where flammable liquids or vapors are used or stored - under dusty conditions - Do not use heater if any part has been under water.
 Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Turn off and let cool before servicing.
-Only a qualified service person should service and repair heater.
+Only a qualified service person should service and repair heater. - 11.
+Operating heater above elevations of 4,500 feet could cause pilot outage.

-SAFETY
+SAFETY INFORMATION